organicmaps/organicmaps/docs/INSTALL.md

 ### Special cases options

-If all you want is just a one-off build or your Internet bandwidth or disk space are limited then add following options to the `git clone` command:
+If you're only doing a one-off build or your internet bandwidth or disk space is limited, add following options to the `git clone` command:

-- a `--filter=blob:limit=128k` option to make a _partial clone_ (saves ~4Gb), i.e. blob files over 128k in size will be excluded from the history and downloaded on-demand - should be suitable for a generic development use;
+- a `--filter=blob:limit=128k` option to make a _partial clone_ (saves ~4Gb), i.e. blob files over 128k in size will be excluded from the history and downloaded on-demand - is suitable for generic development.

-- a `--depth=1` option to make a _shallow copy_ (and possibly a `--no-single-branch` to have all branches not just `master`), i.e. omit history while retaining current commits only (saves ~4.5Gb) - suitable for one-off builds;
+- a `--depth=1` option to make a _shallow copy_ (and possibly a `--no-single-branch` to have all branches not just `master`), i.e. omit history while retaining current commits only (saves ~4.5Gb) - suitable for one-off builds.

-- a `--shallow-submodules` option to _shallow clone_ the submodules (save ~1.3Gb) - should be suitable for a generic development if no work on submodules is planned.
+- a `--shallow-submodules` option to _shallow clone_ the submodules (save ~1.3Gb) - this is suitable for a generic development if no work on submodules is planned.

 To be able to publish the app in stores e.g. in Google Play its necessary to populate some configs with private keys, etc.
-Check `./configure.sh --help` to see how to copy the configs automatically from a private repo.
+Check `./configure.sh --help` to see how to copy the configs automatically from a private repository.

 ## Desktop app

 ### Preparing

-You need a Linux or a Mac machine to build a desktop version of Organic Maps.
+You need a Linux or a MacOS machine to build a desktop version of Organic Maps.
 [Windows](#windows) users can use the [WSL](https://learn.microsoft.com/en-us/windows/wsl/) (Windows Subsystem for Linux) and follow ["Linux or Mac"](#linux-or-mac) steps described below.

-### Linux or Mac
+### Linux or MacOS

 Ensure that you have at least 20GB of free space.